green-arrow/server-dash-server/README.md

 A customizable dashboard to monitor your Linux server.

-Base application / template taken from https://github.com/green-arrow/ember-sails
+This is the NodeJS server component of the server-dash application.

 ## Prerequisites

-To use this application, you need to have NodeJS and MongoDB installed.
+To run the server, you need to have NodeJS and MongoDB installed.

 ### Homebrew